 What Are Gore-Tex Running Shoes?

-Gore-Tex running shoes differ from normal shoes in that they have in-built waterproofing components.
-Gore-Tex is actually a water-resistant fabric, so Gore-Tex running shoes often contain a layer of their specialized material as well as other weather-proofing elements, like a bellowed tongue or thermal insulation.
+Gore-Tex running shoes differ from normal shoes in that they have built-in waterproofing components.
+Gore-Tex is a water-resistant fabric, so Gore-Tex running shoes contain a layer of this specialized material as well as other weather-proofing elements, like a bellowed tongue or thermal insulation.

 Why Is Gore-Tex So Good?

 Unlike other “waterproof” textiles, Gore-Tex prevents rain and splashes getting in, but still allows moisture to escape.
-This is quite unusual but a highly useful feature.
+This is quite unusual, but highly useful.
 Runners’ feet will stay as dry as possible from both inside and out, as perspiration escapes and no form of water gets in.